 3. Two stone windmills of the polder Nieuw-Lekkerland built in 1760

-4. One windmill of the polder Blokweer built-in 1521 was burned down in 1997.
-Since that day, the windmill has been restored and has been operational since the spring of 2000.
+4. One windmill of the polder Blokweer built in 1521 was burned down in 1997.
+Since that day, the windmill has been restored and operational since the spring of 2000.

 All the Kinderdijk windmills are watermills, which means they are only used for draining.

 Kinderdijk lies in the Alblasserwaard polder, at the convergence of the Lek and Noord rivers.
 In Alblasserwaard, problems with water became very apparent in the 13th century.
-Large canals called “weteringen” had to be dug to get rid of the excess water in the polders.
-As a result, the drained soil started settling, while the level of the river began to risk due to the river’s sand deposits.
+Large canals called “weteringen” had to be dug to eliminate the excess water in the polders.
+As a result, the drained soil started settling, while the river level began to rise due to the river’s sand deposits.

-Kinderdijk is the final station of the water of the Alblasserwaard polder, an area that is approximately ten by 20 miles wide before the river Lek enters the sea.
+Kinderdijk is the final station of the Alblasserwaard polder’s water, approximately ten by 20 miles wide before the river Lek enters the sea.
 Even today, they still need to remove the water that the rains bring.
-Since the 1950s, the function of the windmills has been taken over by electrical and diesel pumping stations.
+Since the 1950s, the function of these windmills has been taken over by electrical and diesel pumping stations.
 These are some of the largest in the world.

-The windmills are not obsolete, though, in case of emergency, the Kinderdijk Windmills can still remove water from the polder.
+The windmills are not obsolete, though, in an emergency, the Kinderdijk Windmills can still remove water from the polder.

 A lesson on water management

 The Dutch Netherlands has a proud and ancient tradition of working together with the water.
 Along with Kinderdijk, 25% of the Netherlands is below sea level.
-If they let nature run its course, those parts of the Netherlands would be flooded, and 60% would be under threat of flooding!
+If they let nature run its course, those parts of the Netherlands would be flooded, and 60% would be threatened with flooding!

 So how does the reclaiming take place?
 The first step is to build a dike around a large piece of water.
 Once contained, the water is pumped out of this large area.
 The pieces of land created are called polders and can now be used for farming and industrial purposes.

 The draining can take place by a windmill or by mechanical pumps.
 At one time, Holland had over 10.000 windmills draining these polders before modernization.
-Later large pieces of Holland were drained by pumping stations, first powered by steam machines and later by electricity and diesel.
+Later large pieces of Holland were drained by pumping stations powered by steam machines and later by electricity and diesel.

 The one significant advantage of a windmill is that the wind is a free form of energy where fuel has to be paid for.
-One of the disadvantages of a windmill is that the wind is not very reliable; there is no pumping when there is no wind.
+One of the disadvantages of a windmill is that the wind is unreliable; there is no pumping when there is no wind.

 But the main disadvantage of a windmill is the amount of power a windmill can produce versus a mechanical pump.
 Not only can a mechanical pump move more water, but it can also lift it higher than a windmill.

 A windmill can lift the water to a maximum of about four feet.
-To cope with a difference of over seven feet, two windmills are placed in a cascade, and three water levels are created.
+Two windmills are placed in a cascade to cope with a difference of over seven feet, creating three water levels.
 First is the polder level; this is the level where farming takes place.

-Then a windmill pumps the water to the second level, which is called the boezem level.
+Then a windmill pumps the water to the second level called the boezem level.
 This water movement is similar to blood veins through the Alblasserwaard.
 The water is then brought to Kinderdijk, where the water is pumped up again by a set of eight windmills to another level called the reservoir.

-The water stays here until the reservoir level meets the average high tide of the river, and then the water flows into the river at low tide utilizing sluices, which is a gate that controls the flow of the water.
+The water stays here until the reservoir level meets the average high tide of the river, and then the water flows into the river at low tide utilizing sluices, which is a gate that controls the water flow.

 What are other uses of windmills?

-A windmill uses wind power to create rotational energy for use in older days for mills, pumps, and presses.
+In older days, a windmill used wind power to create rotational energy for mills, pumps, and presses.
 In modern times it is most commonly used to generate electricity.
 Wind causes its blades to spin, thereby creating kinetic energy.
 The spun blade turns a shaft, which in turn spins other blades, which are attached to generators that produce electricity.

-The power of the wind was first harnessed by sailors, who were able to understand lift and harness the wind’s power through the sails.
+The power of the wind was first harnessed by sailors, who could understand lift and harness the wind’s power through the sails.
 This knowledge resulted in the development of the first vertical axis sail-type windmill.
 The ancient Persians and Chinese used these for grinding grain and pumping water.